Apple is taking a big step with Apple Business

 Why this is interesting for Analyst ICT customers

-1. Less complexity, more clarity
+1. Less complexity, more overview

 You no longer need to switch between different portals.
 Everything is in one place.